 Other tests may be administered to rule other possible causes of your blood pressure changes.
 These include:

 If you take blood pressure-lowering medications, your doctor may advise you adjust the timing of your dose.
-Avoiding anti-hypertensive medications before eating may reduce your risk for a post-meal drop in blood pressure.
+By avoiding anti-hypertensive medications before eating, you may reduce your risk for a post-meal drop in blood pressure.
 Taking smaller doses more frequently during the day may also be an option, but you should discuss any changes in your medication timing or dosage with your physician before experimenting on your own.

 If the problem isn’t related to medications, a few lifestyle changes may help.
 Some health experts believe that the insulin release that follows high-carbohydrate meals may interfere with the autonomic nervous system in some people, leading to hypotension.
 Insulin is a hormone that helps cells absorb glucose (sugar) from the bloodstream for use as energy.
 If you’ve been experiencing postprandial hypotension, track what you’re eating.
 If you regularly notice symptoms after high-carbohydrate meals, consider reducing your carbohydrate intake.
 Eating more frequent, but smaller, low-carb meals throughout the day may also help.